wilson0x4d/X4DESO/README.md

 - **X4D_XP** - Shows XP Gains in the Chat Window.
 - **X4D_UI** - Provides additional UI elements to the game, such as a Status Bar Window
 - **X4D_MiniMap** - (BETA) Adds a 'minimap' to the game with Tracked Quest, POI and NPC pins.
-- **X4D_Quest** - Integrates with in-game Quest Tracker and Quest APIs.
+- **X4D_Quest** - Integrates with in-game Quest Tracker and Quest APIs, used by MiniMap.

 All of them are optional, except for X4D_Core, which all other X4D Add-ons depend on and it is thus required.

-## Development
+## Development and/or Play-Testing

-So you want to work on these AddOns, or, you want to run these AddOns directly from the github repository?
+So you want to develop these AddOns, or, you want to play with these AddOns directly from the github repository?
 This section is for you.

 ### `Create-AddOnSymLinks.ps1`

 Creates symlinks for all X4D AddOns from the current repository to the default %USERPROFILE% location.

-This is useful for developers that like to keep their projects in a standard location (most of us?)
+This is useful for developers that like to keep their development projects in a standard location (most of us?)

-Q: Pulled from github but not loading when restart ESO?
+**Q**: I pulled from github but AddOn does not appear in AddOn Manager after restart of ESO?

-A: Run `Create-AddOnSymLinks.ps1` as Administrator.
+**A**: Run `Create-AddOnSymLinks.ps1` with **Administrator** privileges.

 ### `Create-LibrarySymLinks.ps1`